 Brief course descriptions and archived syllabi are searchable online at the UGA Bulletin under the “courses” tab.

 Major elective courses comprise additional courses from the above areas.
-Students take an additional six courses (18 hours) of upper-division coursework from Political Science (POLS) with no more than 2 course from the other departments in the School of Public and International Affairs: International Affairs (INTL), or Public Administration and Policy (PADP).
+Students take an additional six courses (18 hours) of upper-division coursework from Political Science (POLS) with no more than 2 courses from the other departments in the School of Public and International Affairs: International Affairs (INTL), or Public Administration and Policy (PADP).
 No more than 6 of those hours may be from internship credits in Political Science (POLS).